Balanced metrics, Zoll deformations and isosystolic inequalities in $\mathbb{C}P^n$: The Class Wk

-The first step in the prove of Theorem $\ref{classWeaklyZoll2}$ is notice that the property defining the class $\mathcal{W}_k$ imposes restrictions, not only on the metric $g$, but also on the almost complex structure $J$.
+The first step in the proof of Theorem $\ref{classWeaklyZoll}$ is to notice that the property defining the class $\mathcal{W}_k$ imposes restrictions, not only on the metric $g$, but also on the almost complex structure $J$.
 Indeed, we have the following well-know result.